json-schema-form/angular-schema-form/docs/index.md

 ### select and checkboxes

 *select* and *checkboxes* can take an object, ```titleMap```, where key is the value to be saved on the model and the value is the title of the option.
+In the case of *checkboxes* the values of the titleMap can be HTML.

 ```javascript
 {
   type: "select",